For Faculty & Staff

 - Knowledge Hubs Each hub contains key resources, organizations, and exemplars to provide information, partnership, and inspiration as you shape the future of community engagement at Marymount.

 - HUB 3: Responsibility of Place

 - HUB 4: Institutional Capacity

 Service Learning at Marymount

 For more information on how to develop service learning designated courses and/or incorporate service learning pedagogy into your teaching and scholarship, please visit our Service Learning Canvas Page, coming soon.

 Sister Machado Fund

-The Saints’ Center for Service provides $100-$500 “mini-grants” to support service-related events and activities.
+The Saints’ Service Network provides $100-$500 “mini-grants” to support service-related events and activities.
 For more information please contact us at firstname.lastname@example.org.

 Community Engagement Grants

 The goal of the Community Engagement Grant is to enhance and increase University engagement with local, national, and global communities.
 The Community Engagement grant contributes to the University’s mission of service through engaging with communities for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
 Faculty may apply for a Community Engagement Grant to support community-engaged activities, research, and teaching.
 The call for proposals is sent by the Faculty Development Council at the beginning of the Spring semester.